The U.S. government is spending millions of taxpayer dollars on #cat experiments. Will we ever close this chapter of American history?

 Petite now lives in a loving home, probably a lot like yours.
 Her favorite activities include snuggling, head bonks, and making biscuits.
 She’s gone from lab cat to lap cat!
 I know how much Petite loves her new life because I actually adopted her.

-Petite and Delilah, another Kitten Slaughterhouse survivor, live with me and my partner.
+Petite and Delilah, another Kitten Slaughterhouse survivor, live with me and my significant other.
 So this tale of two cats is very personal to me.

 But it’s personal for you too.
 You are still paying the government to abuse kittens.